facebookexperimental/Recoil/docs/docs/api-reference/utils/selectorFamily.md

 type GetRecoilValue = <T>(RecoilValue<T>) => T;
 type SetRecoilValue = <T>(RecoilState<T>, ValueOrUpdater<T>) => void;
 type ResetRecoilValue = <T>(RecoilState<T>) => void;

+type CachePolicy =
+  | {eviction: 'lru', maxSize: number}
+  | {eviction: 'keep-all'}
+  | {eviction: 'most-recent'};
 ```

 - `key` - A unique string used to identify the atom internally.
 This string should be unique with respect to other atoms and selectors in the entire application.
 - `get` - A function that is passed an object of named callbacks that returns the value of the selector, the same as the `selector()` interface.
 This is wrapped by a function which is passed the parameter from calling the selector family function.
 - `set?` - An optional function that will produce writeable selectors when provided.
 It should be a function that takes an object of named callbacks, same as the `selector()` interface.
 This is again wrapped by another function with gets the parameters from calling the selector family function.
+- `cachePolicy_UNSTABLE` - Defines the behavior of the internal selector cache for **the invidual selectors** that make up the family (it does not control the number of selectors that are stored in the family).
+Can be useful to control the memory footprint in apps that have selectors with many changing dependencies.
+  - `eviction` - can be set to `lru` (which requires that a `maxSize` is set), `keep-all` (default), or `most-recent`.
+An `lru` cache will evict the least-recently-used value from the selector cache when the size of the cache exceeds `maxSize`.
+A `keep-all` policy will mean all selector dependencies and their values will be indefinitely stored in the selector cache.
+A `most-recent` policy will use a cache of size 1 and will retain only the most recently saved set of dependencies and their values.
+  - Note the cache key in a selector's internal cache is a chain of dependencies and their values, and that key points to the output of the full run of the selector given that chain of dependencies.
+This means the size of the internal selector cache is a function of both the number of dependencies and the number of values for each dependency.
+  - This is an unstable API and may change in the future.

 ---